We provide legal support to victims of antisemitism

 We obtained substantial compensation for a disabled student who was harassed at Sheffield Hallam University because of his objections to anti-Israel campaigns by the Palestine society.

-We have obtained the removal of anti-Israel plaques in universities, such as Manchester, East anglia and Queen Mary.
+We have obtained the removal of plaques that made false allegations against Israel and / or promoted academic boycotts in universities such as Manchester, East Anglia and Queen Mary.

 We have defended various supporters of Israel, including leading campaigners and bloggers, against false allegations of crimes, enabling them to continue their important work in combating BDS